programmatoroSeduto/rt2_assignment_1/README.md

 4. (optional) check the installation

-	you can notice, when the build is over, that the installation script made a *log* folder inside the project, along with the workspaces.
-The logs inside are nothing more than the redirected output from the compiler.
+	you can notice, when the build is over, that the installation script made a *log* folder inside the project root.
+They're nothing more than the redirected output from the compiler.
 Check them to understand if the installation succeeded.

-	Example of `ws_bridge_build.log`: (only the first lines)
+	In particular, inside the log file `ws_bridge_build.log`, you should see something similar to the following screen:

 	```
 	ROS_DISTRO was set to 'foxy' before.
 Please make sure that the environment does not mix paths from different distributions.
 	Starting >>> ros1_bridge
 	[Processing: ros1_bridge]
-	...
+	... garbage ...
 	[Processing: ros1_bridge]
 	Finished <<< ros1_bridge [4min 53s]